jamie-brannan/hundred-days-swift/22__project18/d064__notes.md

 ## :one:  [Setting up](https://www.hackingwithswift.com/read/18/1/setting-up)

 >Debugging is the act of removing mistakes from your apps, so in some respects programming is the act of putting bugs into your apps.
-What’s more, there’s a famous quote that should strike terror into your heart: “Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.”
+What’s more, there’s a famous quote that should strike terror into your heart: _“Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.”_
 >
 >Of course, the truth is that we’re not able to write code “as cleverly as possible” – we all just muddle through and do our best.
-Debugging, then, is inevitable: even the best of us writes software with mistakes in, and it’s a hugely important skill to be able to find and fix those mistakes as efficiently as possible.
+Debugging, then, is inevitable: even the best of us writes software with mistakes in, and **it’s a hugely important skill to be able to find and fix those mistakes as efficiently as possible.**
 >
->In this project we’ll be looking at several different debugging techniques, all of which are useful.
-I’ve arranged them easy to hard, so you can get started immediately and work your way forward as your skills improve.
+>In this project we’ll be looking at several different debugging techniques, all of which are useful. _I’ve arranged them easy to hard_, so you can get started immediately and work your way forward as your skills improve.
 >
->Remember: there is no learning without struggle.
+>Remember: **there is no learning without struggle**.
 Every time you make a mistake coding, you’ll be forced to debug it, and in doing so your coding skills will improve as will your debugging skills.
 So: don’t be annoyed when you screw up – it benefits you in the long term!
 >
 >To follow along, please create a new Single View App project named Project18.

+:white_check_mark: created.

 ## :two:  [Basic Swift Debugging using print](https://www.hackingwithswift.com/read/18/2/basic-swift-debugging-using-print)